pgeu/pgeu-system/docs/confreg/schedule.md

 :   An integer representing how to sort the track.
 Lower values sorts earlier.

-Color
+Background color
+:   Background color to use on schedule (and other places) for this track

+Foreground color
-:   Color to use on schedule (and other places) for this track
+:   Foreground color to use on schedule (and other places) for this track

 In call for papers
 :   Whether this track should be available to choose in the